lppedd/di-wise-neo/README.md

 container.register(ExtensionContext);
 ```

+> [!WARNING]
+> Eager instantiation requires that all dependencies of the class are already registered in the container.
+> If they are not, registration will fail.

 ## Testing support

 Testing is an important part of software development, and dependency injection is meant to make it easier.